justintung/rate-limit/README.md

 - [x] [Token Bucket Algorithm](https://en.wikipedia.org/wiki/Token_bucket) Token Bucket is an algorithm which works as follows:
   - There is a bucket.
-  - A token is added to the bucket every 1 / r {\displaystyle 1/r} 1/r seconds.
+  - A token is added to the bucket every 1/r seconds.
-  - The bucket can hold at the most b {\displaystyle b} b tokens.
+  - The bucket can hold at the most b tokens.
 If a token arrives when the bucket is full, it is discarded.
   - When a packet (network layer PDU) of n bytes arrives,
 	- If at least n tokens are in the bucket, n tokens are removed from the bucket, and the packet is sent to the network.
 	- if fewer than n tokens are available, no tokens are removed from the bucket, and the packet is considered to be non-conformant.

 - [x] [Leaky Bucket Algorithm](https://en.wikipedia.org/wiki/Leaky_bucket) Leaky Bucket is an algorithm which works as follows:
   - There is a bucket.
   - The bucket has a defined leak and defined capacity.